uri-yanover/4qbits/_posts/2022-01-07-big-tech-job-the-tradeoff.md

 Accordingly, the recipe that most organizations converged to is -- to feed the pool with motivated people (often fresh out of school) and establish a brutal and relentless review regime to keep them moving.

 From the employees' perspective the above is just the right recipe to descend into a spiral of burn-out, depression and anxiety.
-The companies only do the convenient thing of covering the costs of a gym membership and perhaps of a moderately priced therapist; this is commendable but I much rather prefer not having to be depressed in the first place.
+The employer then throws in a bone of covering the costs of a gym membership and perhaps of a moderately priced therapist; while I find this commendable, I'd much rather prefer not having to be depressed in the first place.

 For many of us, having major professional challenges could offset those bad feelings; however the hyper-specialization I mentioned above shunts self-realization.